socketry/utopia/README.md

 content and provides functions for interacting with files and directories as structure representing the website.

-Utopia builds on top of Rack with the following middleware:

-- `Utopia::Static`: Serve static files with recursive lookup.
-- `Utopia::Redirector`: Redirect URL patterns and status codes.
-- `Utopia::Localization`: Non-intrusive localization of resources.
-- `Utopia::Controller`: Dynamic behaviour with recursive execution.
-- `Utopia::Content`: XML-style template engine with powerful tag behaviours.
-- `Utopia::Session::EncryptedCookie`: Session storage using an encrypted cookie.

 [![Build Status](https://secure.travis-ci.org/ioquatix/utopia.png)](http://travis-ci.org/ioquatix/utopia)
 [![Code Climate](https://codeclimate.com/github/ioquatix/utopia.png)](https://codeclimate.com/github/ioquatix/utopia)
 [![Coverage Status](https://coveralls.io/repos/ioquatix/utopia/badge.svg)](https://coveralls.io/r/ioquatix/utopia)

-## Middleware

-### Static

-This middleware serves static files using the `mime-types` library.
-By default, it works with `Rack::Sendfile` and `Rack::Cache` and supports `ETag` based caching.

-### Redirector

-A flexible high level URI rewriting system which includes support for string mappings, regular expressions and status codes (e.g. 404 errors).

-### Localization

-The localization middleware uses the `Accept-Language` header to guess the preferred locale out of the given options.
-If a request path maps to a resource, that resource is returned.
-Otherwise, a localized request is made.

-### Controller

-A simple recursive controller layer which works in isolation from the view rendering middleware.
-A controller consists of a set of actions which match against incoming paths and execute code accordingly.

-### Content

-A tag based content generation system which integrates nicely with HTML5.
-Supports structures which separate generic page templates from dynamically generated content in an easy and consistent way.

-### Session

-The encrypted cookie session management uses symmetric private key encryption to store data on the client and avoid tampering.

 ## Installation